 Let’s face it, no one likes change but, working with schools for over 15 years to help introduce different waves of technology initiatives I have learned that there are three different types reactors to change.

 - Drivers – the people who will grab onto the new technology with both hands and work hard to successfully implement it.

-- Majority – the people who won’t be as quick to embrace the change as drivers but will go with it and get on board.
+- The majority – the people who won’t be as quick to embrace the change as drivers but will go along with it and get on board.

-- Resistors – the people who reluctant or fear change of any kind.
+- Resistors – the people who are reluctant or fear change of any kind.

-The secret to success is to plan for each reaction and have a support system in place to help everyone through the change process.
+The secret to success is to have a solid plan and support system in place to help everyone through the change process.

-While it is tempting to avoid the resistors and give your time and energy to the drivers in the hope they will bring them along in implementing the change; it is important not to ignore the resistors but rather understand their concerns.
-The most common concerns being;
+While it is tempting to avoid the resistors and give your time and energy to the drivers; it is important not to ignore the resistors but rather understand their concerns.
+The most common concerns are;